School Lunches at

-Lunch time is such a key part of the day
+Lunchtime is a key part of our day

 Explore our menus

-Separately to this, those parents/carers whose children would qualify for Free School Meals under the Government’s existing offer should also continue to apply for free school meals as before.
+Separately to Southwark's free school meal offer, those parents/carers whose children would qualify for Free School Meals under the Government’s existing offer should also continue to apply for Free School Meals as before.
 To do so you will need to be in receipt of one of the below benefits:

 • Income Support